-Peer Tutoring (213) Semester
+Peer Tutor-Band (213) Semester

-Students help other students by assisting them with their schoolwork.
-Peer tutors are expected to be role models, trainers, and advocates for the students they tutor.
+Students help other students by assisting them with their instruments.
+Peer tutors are expected to be role models and trainers for the students they tutor.
 Student application, satisfactory citizenship, and counselor approval required.

-Peer Tutoring - Special Needs Students (213) Semester
+Peer Tutor (213) Semester